ivaquero/oxidizer/README.md

 Oxidizer is designed to be extensible, you can personalize `PLUGINS` in `custom.sh` to load the plugins by your need.

+Of course, you are allowed to write your own plugins, see [[10.
+Writing A Plugin]] for details.

 | index |     Plugin      | Linux | macOS | Windows | required ? |
 | :---: | :-------------: | :---: | :---: | :-----: | :--------: |
 |   1   | Brew <br> Scoop |  ✅   |  ✅   |   ✅    |     ✅     |